 A further area in reducing manmade atmospheric impacts involves modernising oil-product loading and shipping systems.
-Construction of an automated 1.2-million-tonne-per-year-capacity facility for on-spot oil-product loading into railroad cistern (tank) cars commenced at the Omsk Refinery in 2017.
-The facility will be equipped with a modern carbon filtration system, allowing the reabsorption of up to 99 percent of petroleum-product vapours, allowing them to be returned to the secondary oil refining cycle.
+A1.2 million tonne per year capacity automated railcar oil-products loading facility was commissioned at the Omsk Refinery in 2018.
+This facility is equipped with a modern carbon filtration system, ensuring the absorption of up to 99 percent of vapour from petroleum-products and returning this to the secondary refining cycle.

 Hermetic bitumen tanker filling technology has been introduced at the Moscow Refinery.
 Five automated precision oil-product loading facilities have been built at the YaNOS refinery between 2005 and 2016.

 Gazprom Neft is implementing cutting-edge methodologies in environmental monitoring, including giving regulatory agencies and local residents access to information on the status of activities throughout its production facilities.

 A comprehensive environmental monitoring scheme has been introduced at the Moscow Refinery, a central element of which includes an automated air quality monitoring (AQM) system tracking the impacts of production on the atmosphere.
 System sensors are installed at eight key facilities throughout the plant, with information from these transmitted to both the plant control room and regulatory state agencies.
 Data from this environmental monitoring system is accessible on the Moscow Refinery website as well as being displayed on a large LED screen — the “Econiformer” — installed nearby.